Tech-at-DU/Moviefy/P00-Getting-Started/content.md

 Here's what we need to do to get this project up and running:

 1. Look at The Movie DB (TMDb) API
-1. Gett to know the current state of the project
+1. Get to know the current state of the project
 1. Model the response
 1. Work with Swift API Client
 1. Handle network errors